 Vitamins (B3, B6, B12)

-While there is an upper limit on how much B Vitamins you should take in a day, the amount of vitamins found in Rockstar Energy Drinks is well within the daily limit.
+While there is an upper limit on how many B Vitamins you should take in a day, the number of vitamins found in Rockstar Energy Drinks is well within the daily limit.

-If you’re interested, you can check this handy website by Harvard University detailing further information on vitamin consumptions.
+If you’re interested, you can check this handy website by Harvard University detailing further information on vitamin consumption.